Lead Generation

 Lead Scoring

-Lead scoring is like giving points to potential customers based on their interactions with your brand, helping you identify the most promising leads.
+Lead scoring is a methodology that assigns point values to leads based on their interactions with your brand, helping you identify and prioritize the most promising prospects.
+This systematic approach ensures your sales team focuses on leads most likely to convert.

 You need first to define the criteria based on which you will be keeping track of.
 This can include website visits, email opens, content downloads, or specific interactions with your sales team.